Liverpool continues to be one of the most exciting prospects for investors seeking buy-to-let property in 2020.

 The growing economy and many interesting job vacancies are attracting young professionals to the city, they staying power is increased by the city’s appeal as a place to live, the culture, vibrant nightlife and excellent shopping facilities are big draws.

-These young professionals are boosting the demand for rental property in Liverpool, a trend look set to continuously increase over the coming years.
+These young professionals are boosting the demand for a rental property in Liverpool, a trend look set to continuously increase over the coming years.

 According to analytics tool PropertyData, Liverpool is one of the highest performing buy-to-let locations in the UK and certain Liverpool postcodes have seen huge rental increases in recent years.
 The Liverpool L1 postcode has seen average yields increase by over 10% in the past 5 years and landlords are now expecting to achieve a good rental yield in central Liverpool of around 7%.